nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Sorting students: `sort`

+Once you have many students added to FRIDAY, viewing relevant information can get messy.
+To help with that, you can sort students in FRIDAY with a given criteria, in ascending or descending order.
-Sorts all students in FRIDAY with the given criteria, in ascending or descending order.
-This will come in useful by allowing you to see which students have [Mastery Checks](#glossary) closest to the current date by sorting the list according to the students' Mastery Check dates, as shown in the example below.
+As shown in the example below, this will come in useful by allowing you to see which students have [Mastery Checks](#glossary) closest to the current date by sorting the list according to the students' Mastery Check dates.

 Format: `sort CRITERIA/ORDER`